cjekel/cjekel.github.io/_posts/2019-04-28-Compare-lstsq-performance-in-Python.md

 keywords: [ Python least squares, tensorflow, benchmarks, svd, cholesky decomposition ]
 ---

+**Edit 2019-05-09: The benchmark has been updated to include the latest CuPy syntax for cupy.linalg.lstsq.**

 [CuPy](https://cupy.chainer.org) is a GPU accelerated version of NumPy that is very easy to use.
 I just submited a [PR](https://github.com/cupy/cupy/pull/2165) which adds ```cupy.linalg.lstsq```, and naturally I wanted to compare the least squares performance to ```numpy.linalg.lstsq```.
 I also compared ```tensorflow.linalg.lstsq``` as a reasonable alternative.
 Hopefully this will provide some insight into when it will pay off to solve least squares problems with CuPy instead of NumPy.

 **I only have one computer that I was able to run this on so far.
 I'll update the post if I can run this benchmark on different hardware.**